MahmoudRe/QueryString/README.md

 qs.getWindowQueryString()

 /**
- * Force update the current window's URI using
+ * Silent update the current window's URI without reload
- * "this.queryString" and "this.hash" of the qs instance.
+ * using the origin, route, queryString and hash of this instance.
+ * @return the updated URI string
  */
+qs.updateWindowURI()
+qs.updateQueryString()          //alias
-qs.updateWindowQueryString()
+qs.updateWindowQueryString()    //alias
 ```

 #### More functions